GWR jigsaws

 King Arthur on Dartmoor 1931 until 1936 (Total sold about 10,000)

 From a painting by the artist Percy Spence dated February 1928.
-This image was used for a poster advertising GLORIOUS DEVON which included the title King Arthur and his Knights crossing Dartmoor.
-Initially published with about 150 pieces, the puzzle was increased to about 400 pieces in 1934.
+This image was used on a poster advertising GLORIOUS DEVON which included the title King Arthur and his Knights Crossing Dartmoor.
+Initially published with about 375 pieces, the puzzle was increased to about 400 pieces in 1934.

 KING ARTHUR ON DARTMOOR.

-King Arthur on Dartmoor King Arthur on Dartmoor
+Chad Valley GWR jigsaw puzzle King Arthur on Dartmoor Chad Valley GWR jigsaw puzzle King Arthur on Dartmoor

 375 pieces (approx. 21¾" x 15¾")